denten/denten.github.io/_includes/CV/06-talks.md

 - "Character and Agency in Arthur Hailey's *Airport*."
 Talk by invitation at the Harvard NHC Novel Theory seminar on April 2, 2018.
+- "Computational Archaeology of Fictional Space."
+Lecture by invitation at Maryland Institute for Technology in the Humanities and Center for Literary & Comparative Studies, Maryland University on March 29, 2018.
 - "Phenomenological Models of Time in William Faulkner's *The Sound and the Fury*."
-Lecture by invitation to Aarhus University on March 23, 2018.
+Workshop by invitation to Aarhus University on March 23, 2018.
 - Principal convener of "Architectures of Knowledge: Lahore" conference.
   "Archives Anonymous, Massively Collaborative, Trans-human," lecture.
 Information Technology Institute, Pakistan on March 14-15, 2018.
 - "American Formalism and the Automation of Intellectual Labor."
 Lecture by invitation at the Becoming Media conference, UCLA on February 23, 2018.
+- "Literary Modeling and Visualization."
+Lecture by invitation to the School of Communication and Culture, Aarhus University (Denmark) on January 5, 2018.
 - "Experimental Criticism: The Creative Limits of Artificial Intelligence."
-  Talk by invitation to the Center for Digital Cultures at Leuphana University (Germany) on December 20, 2017 and on January 5 at the School of Communication and Culture, Aarhus University (Denmark).
+  Talk by invitation to the Center for Digital Cultures at Leuphana University (Germany) on December 20, 2017.
 - "Infrastructural Reading: Content, Medium, Context, History."
 Lecture by invitation to the Internet Cultures Symposium at Yale on December 2, 2017.
 - "Plain Text: The Poetics of Computation."
 Book launch and talk by invitation